SaifMohammed22/Mymicrograd/README.md

 This is an implementation of micrograd following [Andrej Karpathy's video](https://youtu.be/VMj-3S1tku0?si=jAfH6Z2FB-n_4135).
+I extended the code to compare the speed of forward-mode differentiation and inverse-mode differentiation (backpropagation).